oneapi-src/SYCLomatic/docs/_include_files/options_def.rst

        updated; it's done when the build command finished.
 Default: disabled.
    * - `--cdb <file>`
      - The JSON compilation database.
 Default name: `compile_commands.json`.
+   * - `--intercept-build`
+     - Invoke the `intercept-build` tool to generate a compilation database.
    * - `--linker-entry`
      - Generate linker entry in compilation database if the `--linker-entry` option is present.
 Default: enabled.